SalmanNA/ASCII-CAM/README.md

 # ASCII-CAM
-turn your webcam input to a live ascii version
+Turn your webcam input to a live ascii version
+Just Download ASCII LIVE VID and run it.